Coastal Zone Management Act

 Article 25

-Applicants of development, construction, buildings, or special usages reaching a certain scale in specific zones of non-first-grade coastal conservation zones shall attach a coastal zone utilization and management manual when applying for the Central Competent Authority’s approval.
+Applicants of development, construction, buildings, or special usages reaching a certain scale in specific zones of non-first-class coastal protection zones shall attach a coastal zone utilization and management manual when applying for the Central Competent Authority’s approval.

-The competent authority of the business (or industry) may not issue a development or construction permit without approval from the Central Competent Authority.
+The competent authority of the industries may not issue a development or construction permit without approval from the Central Competent Authority.

 Regulations on the specific zone of coastal zones, certain scale, special usages, format of the coastal utilization and management manual, application procedures, time-limit, abolishment, and other matters in paragraph 1 shall be prescribed by the Central Competent Authority.